Ask Chef Dennis

 The first step is preparing the potatoes.
 Once prepared, place them into a 375-degree preheated oven for 20-25 minutes.
 Time this so that you’re ready to add the potatoes to the dish when they’ve finished cooking.

 • Dredge the chicken breasts in flour seasoned with sea salt and black pepper.
-Add the floured chicken to a large skillet (or Dutch oven) and allow the chicken to cook for 3-4 minutes over medium-high heat. *This step will season the chicken and also help make the sauce.
+Add the floured chicken to a large skillet (or Dutch oven) and cook for 3-4 minutes over medium-high heat. *This step will season the chicken and help make the sauce.

 • Add the sliced sausage to the pan and brown the sausage while the chicken continues to cook, stirring occasionally.

-• Turn over the chicken and sausage and continue to cook for another 1-2 minutes.
+• Turn over the chicken and sausage and cook for another 1-2 minutes.

-• Add the roasted potatoes, artichokes, and lemon juice to the pan and continue to simmer for 2 minutes
+• Add the roasted potatoes, artichokes, and lemon juice to the pan and simmer for 2 minutes.

-• Coat the butter with flour (push the flour into the butter) and add to the pan, to help thicken the sauce.
-The butter-flour mixture is known as a beurre manie.
+• To help thicken the sauce, coat the butter with flour (push the flour into the butter) and add it to the pan.
+Chefs refer to the butter-flour mixture as a beurre manie.

-Use an instant-read thermometer in the thickest part of the chicken to make sure the chicken is cooked.
+To ensure proper cooking, use an instant-read thermometer in the thickest part of the chicken.
 The thermometer should register 165 degrees or more.

-My version of Chicken Scarpariello is sure to please your friends and family and I promise you won’t hear your family say “chicken again” when you serve this dish.
+My version of Chicken Scarpariello will surely please your friends and family, and I promise you won’t hear your family say “chicken again” when you serve this dish.

-For an even heartier version of this dish serve the chicken scarpariello over linguine, for the perfect Sunday dinner!
+For an even heartier version of this dish, serve the chicken scarpariello over linguine.
+It’s the perfect Sunday dinner!

 What is Scarpariello?